massimocaprinali/cloud-foundry-public/getting-started-node.md

 ## Step 5: Add a database
 {: #add_database-node}

-Next, we'll add an {{site.data.keyword.cloudant_short_notm}} NoSQL database to this application and set up the application so that it can run locally and on {{site.data.keyword.Bluemix_notm}}.
+Next, we'll add an {{site.data.keyword.cloudant_short_notm}} NoSQL database to this application and set up the application so that it can run locally and on {{site.data.keyword.cloud_notm}}.

-1. In your browser, log in to {{site.data.keyword.Bluemix_notm}} and go to the Dashboard.
+1. In your browser, log in to {{site.data.keyword.cloud_notm}} and go to the Dashboard.
 Select **Create resource**.
 1. Search for **{{site.data.keyword.cloudant_short_notm}}**, and select the service.
 1. For **Available authentication methods**, select **Use both legacy credentials and IAM**.
 You can leave the default settings for the other fields.
 Click **Create** to create the service.
 1. In the navigation, go to **Connections**, then click **Create connection**.
 Select your application, and click **Connect**.
 1. Using the default values, click **Connect & restage app** to connect the database to your application.
 Click **Restage** when prompted.

-   {{site.data.keyword.Bluemix_notm}} will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
-This environment variable is available to the application only when it is running on {{site.data.keyword.Bluemix_notm}}.
+   {{site.data.keyword.cloud_notm}} will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
+This environment variable is available to the application only when it is running on {{site.data.keyword.cloud_notm}}.

 Environment variables enable you to separate deployment settings from your source code.
 For example, instead of hardcoding a database password, you can store it in an environment variable that you reference in your source code.
 {: tip}